Verdun Scott

 Verdun John Scott (31 July 1916 – 2 August 1980) was a sportsman who represented New Zealand in both Test cricket and rugby league.
 As of 2022 he is the only player to have done so.

 Rugby league career

 Verdun Scott playing for North Shore against Richmond at Carlaw Park on May 1, 1937.
 He is tackling George Tittleton.

-Scott began playing rugby league in the mid 1930s, favouring league over soccer where he had previously represented "Auckland B".
+Scott began playing rugby league in the late 1920s.
+In 1929 he was playing in the primary schools competition favouring league over soccer where he had previously represented "Auckland B".
+He was selected for the Auckland rugby league schoolboys representative side at fullback for a game against North Auckland schoolboys on September 5 at Kamo.
 In league Scott quickly made the Auckland rugby league team and in 1939 was selected for the New Zealand national rugby league team touring squad to England.
 He played in one Test match before the start of World War II cut short the tour.
 He was one of five players who did not play in the two club matches the Kiwis played before the tour was cancelled.
 On one occasion he played on Carlaw Park for North Shore and after the game was completed raced to Eden Park where he scored 22 runs in the last match of the cricket season.
+In mid 1941 Scott was at the Trentham Camp training before going to war and turned out for the Central club in a match along with games for an Army side against Petone and as a guest player for Miramar against the touring Richmond club side from Auckland at the Basin Reserve.
+He returned from the war in 1945 and made his return to the North Shore side in their Stormont Shield win over Otahuhu on October 20.